WordPress Reading Settings

-- Note: The above only works if WordPress is installed in the site root and no robots.txt exists.
+- Note: The above only works if WordPress is present in the site root and no robots.txt exists.

 - Stops pings to ping-o-matic and any other RPC ping services specified in the Update Services of Administration > Settings > Writing.
 This works by having the function privacy_ping_filter() remove the sites to ping from the list.
-This filter is added by having add_filter('option_ping_sites','privacy_ping_filter'); in the default-filters.
+This filter is has add_filter('option_ping_sites','privacy_ping_filter'); in the default-filters.
 When the generic_pingfunction attempts to get the “ping_sites” option, this filter blocks it from returning anything.

 - Allows normal visitors.

-- *Note: Neither of these options blocks access to your site — it is up to search engines to honor your request.
+- *Note: Neither of these options blocks accesses to your site — it is up to search engines to honor your request.